Shayne13/Dime224W/README.txt

 Repo for the CS 224W project using the DIME datasest

+The following layout of the Data/ directory is assumed:
+  Data/CSVs   : Stores the raw, unzipped CSV files downloaded from DIME Data/DBs    : Stores the SQL DB files created from the CSVs, one per cycle, with filenames Data/DBs/<year>.db Data/Graphs : Stores the graphs created in snap.py, one per cycle, with filenames Data/Graphs/<year>.graph

 SCHEMAS FOR THE DATABASES:
 RECIPIENTS:
   year INTEGER,                // The election cycle this particular campaign was for